 Most of the mothers giving birth out of wedlock live in more or less stable relationships and the majority of these couples consciously planned to have children.
 This justifiably raises the question of why they have not legalised their relationship officially and legally by getting married.
-This is particularly interesting since they have chosen not to marry consciously and their joint decision to have children presupposes both a close relationship and sense of responsibility.
-Is their current status related to the couples' conscious choice of living arrangement or is their decision against marriage related to temporary obstacles?
+This is particularly interesting since they have so consciously acted and their joint decision to have children presupposes both a close relationship and sense of responsibility.
+Is their current status related to the couples' conscious choice of living arrangement or their decision against marriage is related to temporary obstacles?